3.2.2 Slurm Cluster User Manual

 • For other groups, jobs from gpupwa group, 75% jobs are finished within one hour according to statistics, it is recommended to submit these short jobs to the QOS debug.

-Step1 Apply for your computing account
+Step1 Apply for your cluster ID

 sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified